Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 ### First time visitor goals

-As a first time visitor to the site and someone who is keen to get fit, i want to easily understand how to navigate the sight, and understand what the gym has to offer such as their classes and schedule, i also want to know the location of the gym and the opening hours as i need to see if i can find a time that works for me, which then i would like to find the ways to then contact the gym and then sign up as im looking to get ready in my journey of fitness as soon as possible.
+* As a first time visitor, i want to easily understand how to navigate the site
+* Want to understand what the gym has to offer such as classes and schedule
+* I also want to know the location of the gym and the opening hours as i need to see if i can find a time that works for me
+* I would like to find the ways to then contact the gym and then sign up

 ### Existing User goals

-As an existing user to the site, i want to find information on the schedules that the gym have on a weekly basis to see if there are any changes to the schedules and to double check if i will be able to attend.
-I would also want to be able to easily access the conact details of the gym if i were to have any queries or problems with my gym membership/experience.
+* As an existing user to the site, i want to find information on the schedules that the gym have on a weekly basis to see if there are any changes to the schedules
+* I would also want to be able to easily access the conact details of the gym if i were to have any queries or problems with my gym membership/experience

 ## Features